-Looking for the best drone you can buy?
-Whether you’re a novice pilot in search of your first flying machine or a seasoned aerial enthusiast looking to upgrade to a pro drone, we’ve reviewed, rated and ranked all of the best drones available in 2020.
+Searching for the best drone you can buy?
+You've come to the right place.
+Whether you’re a novice pilot in search of your first flying machine or a seasoned aerial enthusiast looking to upgrade to a pro drone, we’ve reviewed and ranked all of the best drones available in 2021.
 (If you're searching for the best beginner drone, check out our separate buying guide on that).

 Drones have evolved significantly in recent years, with improvements in battery life, connectivity, picture quality and image stabilization.
 Shots that were once only possible with professional equipment can now be achieved with consumer drones that cost just a few hundred pounds.
 Even some of the smallest drones, which can fold into a pocket-friendly package, are capable of capturing smooth 4K footage from the sky.

 Whether you’re a hobbyist or a professional, there are several things to think about when looking for the best drone for you.
 While image quality will always be important, other factors can make a big difference.
 Usability will be key for first-time flyers, while skills such as obstacle avoidance and autonomous hovering can take the fear out of flying.
 Experienced pilots might also want manual photography controls and the ability to fly in all weathers.